-KClusterize.
-The clustering phase is performed by using a novel clustering algorithm, called KClusterize, aiming at fulfilling the following three requirements: 1) number of objects to be detected cannot be known a priori, 2) low computational load for real-time applications and 3) Gaussian distribution for each cluster.
-Alternative clustering methods are not adequate since they either need to know the number of clusters in advance (e.g., k-means), or they are computationally expensive and not real-time (e.g., free-clustering algorithms like Expectation-Maximization, BSAS or QT-Clustering).
-KClusterize does not require any initialisation, it has a linear complexity and all the obtained clusters reflect a Gaussian distribution.

-More specifically, KClusterize first clusters the particles trying to find all the possible Gaussian distributions.
-Then, a post-processing step is applied to verify that each cluster actually represents a Gaussian distribution.
-To this end, all the non-Gaussian clusters are split (if possible) into Gaussian clusters.
-It is worth noticing that, the final number of Gaussian distribution components provided as output can be different from the one found during the first step.
-Finally, using such clusters a GMM set ( $\lambda{s,t}, \mu{s,t}, \sigma{s,t}$ ), representing the estimations performed by the camera s, is created.
+Clustering.
+A novel clustering algorithm, called KClusterize, is used for the clustering phase.
+KClusterize is designed for fulfilling the following requirements: (1) the number of objects to detect is not known a priori, (2) low computational load is needed for real-time applications and (3) each cluster has to reflect a Gaussian distribution.
+First, the particles are grouped into clusters.
+Then, a validation step is applied to verify that each cluster actually represents a Gaussian distribution.
+All the non-Gaussian clusters are split (if possible) in Gaussian clusters.
+In order to check that a cluster represents a Gaussian distribution, we first draw - for each cluster - a Gaussian distribution centered on the cluster centroid with $\sigma = 1$.
+Afterwards, we compare the set of points contained into each cluster with the corresponding ones generated from the cluster centroid by using the Euclidean distance.
+It is important to note that, the final number of Gaussian distribution components provided as output can be different from the one found during the first step.
+Finally, the obtained clusters form a GMM set $(\lambda{s,t}, \mu{s,t}, \sigma{s,t})$ representing the estimations performed by the sensor s at time t.